Find the Stewardship Gnomes in Nature!

 Check them out on our webpage and learn about native flora and fauna while you're there!

 Learn more about Greenie's favorite foods, movies and sports!

 Meet Blossom the Stewardship Gnome, and learn about her favorite things!

-The City of Lake Oswego works with volunteer Friends Groups to help keep over 400 acres of Lake Oswego's natural park areas healthy and beautiful.
-Check out the many stewardship events where volunteer help is needed to protect and restore natural areas in our community!
+The City of Lake Oswego works with volunteer Friends Groups to help restore the habitat in over 460 acres of park natural areas.
+Check out these Stewardship events for ways to volunteer and help restore natural areas in our community!